Dyadic double/debiased machine learning for analyzing determinants of free trade agreements: Summary and Discussions

 This paper presents new methods and theories for the use of machine learning when data are dyadic.
 A novel dyadic cross fitting algorithm is proposed to remove over-fitting biases under arbitrary dyadic dependence.
 Together with the use of Neyman orthogonal scores, this dyadic cross fitting method enables double/debiased machine learning for dyadic data.
 Applying the general results (Theorem \ref{theorem_DDML_non_linear}), we demonstrate how to estimate and conduct inference for high-dimensional logit dyadic link formation models.

 With this method applied to empirical data of international economic networks, we reexamine FTA determinants as links formed in the dyad composed of world economies.
 We reconfirm two important theoretical implications suggested by the international trade literature, even after robustly accounting for both dyadic dependence and high-dimensional controls.
 Namely, (A) a greater distance between economies makes an FTA less beneficial and thus makes an FTA less likely to be formed; and (B) larger sizes of economies make an FTA more beneficial and thus make an FTA more likely to be formed.
 In the context of a rich specification, we further document that conventional methods return biased FTA market size coefficients.
 Similarly, while standard approaches suggest larger differences in relative factor endowment are an important determinant of FTA formation, once we account for dyadic dependence we can no longer support this standard conclusion.

+Motivated by the application to the dyadic link formation model for the analysis of FTA determinants, we focus our econometric methodology on unconditional moment restrictions in this paper.
+In other applications, such as the instrumental variable regression in dyadic data, conditional moment restrictions are more relevant \citep[cf.][]{AiChen2003,AiChen2007,ChenLintonKeilegom2003,ChenPouzo2015}.
+We conjecture that our proposed method with dyadic cross fitting will extend to estimation and inference for models based on conditional moment restrictions.
+Formal theoretical investigation in this important direction is left for future research, given the length of the current paper.